greenelab/czi-seed-rfa/manuscript.md

 ## Proposal Body (2000 words)

+The Human Cell Atlas (HCA) provides unprecidented characterization of the molecular states of each cell across tissues, organisms, and individuals.
+Computational techniques that enable readily accessible identification of common biological processes from these data are critical to search and interpretation of this comprehensive dataset.
-High dimensional data can often be compressed into fewer dimensions without a substantial loss of information.
+The data from HCA are fundamentally high dimensional.
+These data can often be compressed into fewer dimensions without a substantial loss of information and yield interpretable features from these data.
 For transcriptomic data, compressing on the gene dimension is most attractive: it can be applied to single samples, and genes often provide information about other co-regulated genes.
 In the best case, the reduced dimensional space captures biological sources of variability